Goetsit/D-D-DR/README.md

              - Emergency Services: 911

-Communication Scenarios:
+Communication and business continuity plan Scenarios:

 After making introductions you all find end up chatting happily amongst yourselves.
+Suddenly, you all feel your phones vibrate or hear them ring.
+To the first person in established initiative: Gill has reached out to you and he's a bit paniced.
+His text message reads "Hey, my blink dog ate business continuity plan, do you have yours readily available and if so... where?"

+>> The point of this question is to prompt people to confirm that they have a phsycial and/or digital copy of their business continuity plan.
+If one or both are missing, what can we do to make sure they have access to this?